 Make it clear that you offer gift wrap, and show a photo of how gorgeous the wrap is going to look, so customers can be confident ordering from you.

 Being able to add a personal gift message is important, so include a way for me to add a note.
 Some customers are happy to pay extra for a handwritten card or any kind of card, so it’s not just fine print on a packing slip.

 8) Consider giving the option of a gift receipt

 If gifting is a big part of how your business operates, an app like Giftship is meant to make this all easier, even allowing multiple recipient addresses.
 If you can make it easy for your customers to buy gifts for multiple people at once, they may just do all their shopping with you this year.

 9) Keep shipping deadlines in mind

-With the post office being shaky this year, delivery cutoffs are a different situation than in years before.
-Normally, sharing these dates with customers can add a helpful “urgency” factor, but you may not want to publish a cutoff guarantee or promise and arrival date since shipments have been so unreliable.
+With the post office being shaky in the last few years, delivery cutoffs are a different situation than in years before.
+Normally, sharing these dates with customers can add a helpful “urgency” factor, but you may not want to publish a cutoff guarantee or promise and arrival date since shipments may be unreliable.
 Instead, you can ask your customers to order as early as possible, to improve chances of on-time arrival.

 10) Should you discount?

 We are not big fans of discounting, particularly for artisan or creative brands.
 This just ends up devaluing your product.
 If you do decide to discount, be thoughtful about it.
 Let people know that this is the only time (or one of two, or whatever you do) of year that they can get your products on sale.

 Don’t make the discount higher and higher as the season goes on.
 If you do that, you wind up with two problems: People may wait forever to get the lowest price, because they see prices going down.
 Or they may purchase early, then be mad that they could have gotten it for cheaper.
 If you do offer a discount, let people know that this is as low as it goes, and prices are going up on such-and-such date.